OpenBMP/OpenBMP.github.io/getting_started.md

 Memory is not such as big deal in terms of data collection.
 It's more on the SQL queries that require a lot of memory.
 The number of connections makes a **huge** difference.
-If you plan to support many people accessing and running queries, you will need more memory.
+If you plan to support many connections accessing and running queries, you will need more memory.
 You should be able to support <= 100 concurrent connections to PostgreSQL with a system that has **32GB of RAM**.
 Responses times to queries that use indexes should be less than 2 seconds.